- Visit the famous pyramids and the Sphinx in Giza

 - Discover King Tut’s treasures at the Egyptian Museum

-- Enjoy a dinner cruise with entertainment along the Nile
+- Enjoy a dinner cruise on the Nile River

-- Take a day trip to Alexandria to tour the catacombs, citadel, and library
+- Take a day trip to Alexandria to tour the Catacombs and Roman Amphitheater

 |Day 5||Depart From Cairo||Cairo|

 Welcome to Egypt!
 After arriving in Cairo — one of the largest cities in Africa and in the Middle East — you'll head to your hotel.
 You'll be free to relax and rest in time before the tour begins.
 You could also start exploring the city, venturing out to try some local cuisine in one of many excellent restaurants.

 Day 2: See the Pyramids on a Tour of Giza

 Chat with a local specialist who can help organize your trip.

 Begin the day touring the Egyptian Museum.
 The finest museum of Egyptian antiques in the world, it contains pharaohs' treasures dating back more than 5,000 years.
 The building is rectangular with a large rotunda on the ground floor containing massive exhibits, including colossal statues of Ramses II — get the best views by looking down from the upper galleries.
 The gold and alabaster trappings from the tomb of Tutankhamun (Tut) always draw crowds, too.
 Many of the Tutankhamun tomb treasures have been on display in museums around the world — including the golden mask — yet this one exhibit has always remained in Cairo.